barrymun/cs4098/README.md

 - If errors exist from any previous section, the relevant DINTO (or PML if previous) errors will be highlighted by the system. - (DINTO Error and Warning highlights)
 - Select "Finished" when analysis is complete.
 You will be redirected to the homepage.

+# Additional System Analysis

-# Using the Mongo Database
+## Using the Mongo Database

 Installation for Ubuntu 16.04 will be handled by the setup script.
 <br/>
 Open a new terminal and execute the following: